Answers to the Index questions automatically justify to the Top of page.

 of processing to defeat targeted attacks from scammers.

-processes the Invited/VIP Numbers first and then the
+that processes the Invited/VIP Numbers first and then

-Blocked Names, then the Spoofed Exchanges.
-This allows the
+the Blocked Names, then the Spoofed Exchanges.
+This

-user to specify Numbers that are Invited/VIP to ring
+allows the user to specify Numbers that are Invited/VIP

-through while blocking known scammer Names like SCAM,
+to ring through while blocking known scammer Names like

-Exchanges.
-The default call filters do most of the work
+fake Exchanges.
+The default call filters do most of the

 2) L2- Sort Level Two processes the Blocked Names List